iGame-Lab/PFPOffset/readme.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-orange.svg)](https://github.com/rainbowwing/Thickening2/blob/main/LICENSE)
 ## 📚 Documentation

-This code is a demo of the paper [PFP-Thickening: a Parallel Feature-preserving Mesh Offsetting Approach to Create Variable-thickness Solid for Additive manufacturing]().
+This code is a demo of the paper [A Parallel Feature-preserving Mesh Variable Offsetting Approach Based On Dynamic Programming]().

 It can be use to calculate the offset result of a mesh.